-Where you put your purse say a lot about your manners.
-Did you know that putting your purse on the table is considered rude?
+Where you put your purse says a lot about your manners.
+Did you know that putting your purse on the table in public is considered rude?
 That’s because it’s unhygienic.

 Here’s what you should do instead:

 - In casual settings, you can hang your bag on the back of your chair.
-In formal settings, this is considered poor etiquette since it can trip up the wait staff.
+However in formal settings, this is considered poor etiquette since it can trip up the wait staff.